Sun Country is one of the largest occupants of Minneapolis–St. Paul International Airport’s Terminal 2.

 Sun Country, the third-largest carrier at Minneapolis–St. Paul International Airport, is looking to create a niche not as a low-cost airline, but as what CEO Zarir Erani refers to as a “value based” carrier for Minnesota and the Midwest.
-But a potential roadblock is pilot recruitment.
-Pilot hiring, stagnant when Sun Country was among the worst-paying B-737 operators nationwide, picked up for a while at the beginning of 2016.
-Unfortunately, like other regional carriers, the airline is now back to having difficulty filling its new-hire classes.

 “Our first-year pay is now lower than what some of the regionals are paying, and we still require training contracts,” Roseen noted.
 “We hope that management will take our advice and eliminate the contracts to make the airline more desirable to pilots who may be attracted by the ability to live in base in Minneapolis.”